ThatTamer/CS2AdminMenu/README.md

 # CS2AdminMenu
-An easy-to-use, light-weight, and customizable admin menu for any CS2 server.
+An easy-to-use, lightweight, and customizable admin menu for any CS2 server.

 Created by ThatTamer using code originally written by NickFox007, licensed under GPLv3.